Stamford Bridge, East Riding of Yorkshire: Roman fort Derventio

-The route of Cade's Road can clearly be seen heading North from Stamford Bridge.

-Viking age
+Viking Age

-The Battle of Stamford Bridge on 25 September 1066 is often wrongly regarded as the traditional end of the Viking era in Britain – this ignores the substantial Norse possessions in Scotland until the aftermath of the Battle of Largs in 1263.
-At Stamford Bridge King Harold II repelled the invading Norwegian force led by his brother Tostig Godwinson and King Harald Hardrada of Norway, but three weeks later his loss at the Battle of Hastings allowed the Norman Conquest of England.
+The Battle of Stamford Bridge on 25 September 1066 is often wrongly regarded as the traditional end of the Viking Age in Britain – this ignores the substantial Norse possessions in Scotland until the aftermath of the Battle of Largs in 1263.
+At Stamford Bridge, King Harold II repelled the invading Norwegian force led by his brother Tostig Godwinson and King Harald Hardrada of Norway, but, three weeks later, his loss at the Battle of Hastings allowed the Norman Conquest of England.

 The settlement was called Pons Belli by the Normans, meaning battle bridge.
 Rents of freeholders and cottagers were recorded in 1368 and there was a common oven recorded the same year.

 Recent history

 The A166 east–west road crossing the river at Stamford Bridge is one of the main roads from York to the East Riding and the coast.
 The road bridge in the village was closed on 5 March 2007, for just over 11 weeks, so that essential repairs could be carried out, in light of the enormous volume of traffic that uses it, exceptional for such an old bridge (dating from 1727).
-The bridge re-opened on 22 May.
+The bridge reopened on 22 May.

 The village suffered from record floods in November 2000 which seriously flooded 30 businesses and homes.
 Flood defences have now been installed, costing £3.7 million.

-The history of Stamford Bridge is covered in British History Online: